 [Section II.]
-And be it further enacted by the authority aforesaid, That every master of a vessel or other person who by this act are obliged or ought to make such entry as aforesaid and shall refuse or neglect to make the same accordingly, within the time and in the manner directed by this act, and being thereof convicted before any one justice of the peace or before the mayor or recorder of the city of Philadelphia for the time being, shall forfeit for every negro of which he ought to give an account to the collector of the duties imposed by this act the sum of thirty-five shillings, to be levied on the goods and chattels of the party offending by warrant under the hand and seal of the justice or of the mayor or recorder aforesaid before whom the party is convicted.

-And that every such importer, owner or claimer of such negroes shall before landing of them pay down the said duty in ready money, or otherwise become bound to the collector for the time being with one or more sufficient sureties or procure some other sufficient person or persons to be bound to the said collector to answer and pay the said duty hereby imposed upon such negroes within six months next after the date of the said obligation, for which the collector shall receive of the party one shilling and six pence and no more.
+And be it further enacted by the authority aforesaid, That every master of a vessel or other person who, by this act, are obliged or ought to make such entry as aforesaid and shall refuse or neglect to make the same accordingly within the time and in the manner directed by this act, and being thereof convicted before any one justice of the peace or before the mayor or recorder of the city of Philadelphia for the time being, shall forfeit for every negro or mulatto slave of which he ought to give an account to the collector of the duties imposed by this act, the sum of thirty-five shillings, to be levied upon the goods and chattels of the party offending, by warrant under the hand and seal of the justice or of the mayor or recorder aforesaid before whom the party is convicted.
+And that every such importer, owner or claimer of such negroes or mulatto slaves shall, before landing of them, pay down the said duty or otherwise become bound to the collector for the time being with one or more sufficient sureties, or procure some other sufficient person or persons to be bound to the said collector, to answer and pay the said duty hereby imposed upon such negroes or mulatto slaves, within six months next after the date of the said obligation, for which the collector shall receive of the party the sum of two shillings and six pence and no more.

-And if any of the said negroes shall be imported, landed or brought in within the time aforesaid without making entry and obtaining a permit as aforesaid, or without paying or giving security for payment of the said duty in manner aforesaid, that then all the negroes so imported, landed or brought in, or the value of them if they cannot be found, shall be forfeited by the importer or owner; one moiety (after the said duty and all charges of seizure and prosecution are deducted) shall go to the governor for support of government, and the other half (after the said deduction) to the said collector or such other person as will sue for the same in any court of record in this province by bill, plaint or information, wherein no essoin, protection or wager of law nor any more than one imparlance shall be allowed.
+[Section III.]
+And be it further enacted by the authority aforesaid, That if any of the said negroes or mulatto slaves shall be imported, landed or brought in during the continuance of this act without making entry and obtaining a permit as aforesaid or without paying or giving security for payment of the said duty in manner aforesaid, that then all the negroes or mulatto slaves so imported, landed or brought, or the value of them if they cannot be found, shall be forfeited by the importer or owner, one moiety (after the said duty and all charges of seizure and prosecution are deducted) shall go to the governor for support of government and the other half (after the said deduction) to the said collector or such other person as will sue for the same in any court of record in this province by bill, plaint or information wherein no essoin, protection or wager of law or any more than one imparlance shall be allowed.